 The secret hideout of the cat gang in An American Tail.
 Justified for being in New York City in 1885 (they were that big back then) and that from the viewpoints of cats and mice everything is bigger.

 The Gypsies in Disney's The Hunchbackof Notre Dame all live inside a giant sewer system located underneath the streets of medieval Paris.
 Unfortunately, Frollo actually knows where that location is...
-Justified because said sewers system actually exists
+Justified because said sewer system actually exists.

 Hellboy: Blood and Iron starts with Hellboy fighting a giant mystic bull robot in a sewer system rivaling a cathedral in size.